Netherlands East Indies

 Design: Richmond Gijsbertha

-print: BJohan Enschedé Stamps Security Printers, Haarlem, The Netherlands
+print: Johan Enschedé Stamps Security Printers, Haarlem, The Netherlands

 paper: offset coated stamp paper